DSI-Universite-Rennes2/cyrquota-policy/README.md

 This is a translation in python of Postfix quota integration perl script written by Omni Flux (http://www.omniflux.com/devel/)
 It tries to return to overquota status of a cyrus box as fast as possible.
-That's why i integrated a cache system in the code.

 **Usage** :